Lipitor is a prescription medication that’s approved by the FDA to:

 LDL cholesterol (the cholesterol carried by LDL) is often called “bad” cholesterol.
 Having too much LDL cholesterol in your blood is known as high cholesterol.
 When LDL levels are too high, LDL cholesterol can begin to build up on the walls of your arteries.
 This buildup is called cholesterol plaque.

-Cholesterol plaques raise your risk for developing blood clots.
+Cholesterol plaques raise your risk of developing blood clots.
 This is because plaques narrow your blood vessels and limit your blood flow.
 This increases the chance that blood could stick to your blood vessel wall, completely blocking off blood flow.
 Eventually, a plaque may grow large enough to block off blood flow on its own.

 Also, cholesterol plaques may break off and travel through your blood.
 If a plaque reaches an artery in your heart, it can block blood flow and cause a heart attack.
 If it reaches an artery in your head, it can block blood flow and cause a stroke.